dragos-durlut/angular2-reactive-forms/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

-You can havea quick look here: https://stackblitz.com/github/dragos-durlut/angular2-reactive-forms
+You can have a quick look here: https://stackblitz.com/github/dragos-durlut/angular2-reactive-forms

 ## Development server